 Which is why I love the idea that there are sites that allow you to design stuff and then the site takes care of the heavy lifting.
 Profit from being creative and sell your art without doing everything?
 Yes, please, my lazy self loves that idea.

-Here are 8 sites where you can profit from your creativity.
+Here are 7 sites where you can profit from your creativity by selling your art.

 2. Amazon Merch

-While there is a waiting list to join Amazon Merch, it’s super user friendly, it allows you to sell your designs on t-shirts.
-You simply upload your designs, the few I’ve tried I’ve made in Canva.
+Merch by Amazon is super user friendly, it allows you to sell your designs on t-shirts.
+You simply upload your designs, the few I’ve tried I’ve made in Canva .
 Then you decide the cost of the shirt to determine your margin.
 Since so many people shop on Amazon it’s a great place to sell your designs.

-Even though they currently only offer the ability to sell your designs on t-shirts, it is Amazon, I wouldn’t be surprised if they expanded to other products in the future.
+Even though they started with only the ability to sell your designs on t-shirts, it is Amazon, they’ve now expanded to phone cases, throw pillows, and tote bags too.
+I wouldn’t be surprised if they expanded to other products in the future.

 3. Tee Spring

-TeeSpring is another site that allows you to sell your designs on t-shirts, however they expanded to allow you to sell your designs on other products as well.
+TeeSpring is another site that started out with you selling your designs just on t-shirts, however they expanded to allow you to sell your designs on other products as well.
+Currently they offer 50+ print on demand products.
+Most of them apparel of some sort.
 Some of the other available products include tote bags and mugs.

 To get started designing you first need to set up an account.
 Then you start by selecting the type of product you’d like to design.
 You upload your design, make a few other decisions and you are on your way to selling your designs.